Dairy Free Peach Cobbler

 While I love a peach cobbler with a yellow cake topping (hello, college years and baking!), this rendition is delightful because it’s from-scratch and from the heart.

 If the yellow cake rendition makes you happy, make that.
+Here is a recipe for Peach Cobbler with cake mix.
 But if you’re looking from a from-scratch dish, give this one a try.

-I’ve received a few complaints about this dairy free cobbler recipe not having enough topping.
+I have received a few complaints about this dairy-free cobbler recipe not having enough of the biscuit topping.

 - ½ cup rolled oats